1997 Israeli Labor Party leadership election

 The 1997 Israeli Labor Party leadership election was held on 3 June 1997 to elect the leader of the Israeli Labor Party.
 It saw the election of Ehud Barak.

 Background

 The leadership vote took place a year after Shimon Peres' narrow defeat in the 1996 Israeli prime ministerial election.
 After this defeat, Peres decided to not run for reelection as party leader.

+Member of the Knesset Uzi Baram initially sought the leadership, but withdrew in December 1996 and endorsed Barak.

 Results

 69.2% of the 164,837 general party members that were eligible to vote participated in the election.